This document describes what’s needed to create and deploy a typical Model in Image domain.

 option.
 For more guidance, see Apply the Latest Patches and Updates in Securing a Production Environment for Oracle WebLogic Server.

-For an example of this approach for both WLS and JRF domains, see the Model in Image sample.
+For an example of this approach, see the Model in Image sample.
 For detailed instructions on how to log in to the Oracle Container Registry and accept the license agreement for an image (required to allow pulling an Oracle Container Registry image), see this document.

-Model in Image requires the following directory structure in its pods for its (optional) WDT model artifacts and (required) WDT binaries:
+Model in Image requires the following directory structure in its pods for its (optional) WDT model files and (required) WDT Home :

 Domain resource attribute | Contents | Default directory |